 While some of what we do lies beneath the soil, civil engineering is predominantly above ground.
 Whether it’s streets, sidewalks, pathways and pedestrian zones, bike lanes, roundabouts, bollards, and parking, or grading, drainage, and stormwater retention, our civil engineering work can be very visible and very functional.
 It can also have an impact on our environment.
 Stormwater retention gardens are a great example of retaining and treating stormwater before it’s release into the larger drainage basin, while also contributing to the natural beauty of a site.
 In other cases, the natural grade of a site can not only create an opportunity for the development but capture a site’s unique beauty, turning a grading challenge into a project feature.
 The circumstances and factors will be different for each site.
 Whatever the project goals, our civil engineering design team focuses on turning our clients’ challenges into opportunities.
 With each client and with each project, we listen and offer strategic thinking, strong technical competency, and efficiency with minimal errors.

-Working in collaboration with architects and other team members, our work includes many different aspects of site design and development, from demolition and renovation to additions and new construction.
+Working in collaboration with architects and other team members, our work includes many different aspects of civil engineering site design and development, from demolition and renovation to additions and new construction.
 Regardless of building use, our services generally encompass the following range of civil engineering analysis and design engineering:

 We also coordinate with others regarding: